 “Are you, by any chance, connected to the Chicago Bryces?
-Old family out stateside, young Malfoy here tells me,” Reece explained.
+Old family out stateside, young Malfoy here tells me.”

-“I doubt it,” responded Tristan.
+“I doubt it,” he said.
 “My father’s parents were from the North Country, I think.”

-Tristan was sure he’d mentioned, several times, that his father was a landscaper—but it occurred to him that Slytherins might not know what the word meant.
+Tristan was sure he’d mentioned that his father was a landscaper, but then Slytherins might not know what the word meant.

-“He’s a gardener in London,” responded Tristan, dryly.
+“He’s a gardener in London,” he said instead.

-“Half-blood, I see,” chuckled Reece, recovering.
+“Half-blood, I see,” Reece chuckled, recovering.
 “What of your mother’s people?”

-End Note: Isobel Manar Doge-Mostafa is the great niece of Elphias Doge, and niece of Hassan Mostafa—referee at the 1994 Quidditch World Cup.
+1. Isobel is the great niece of Elphias Doge and niece of Hassan Mostafa—referee at the 1994 Quidditch World Cup.

-End Note 3: Tristan’s wand is Ebony with Dragon Heartstring.
-9.86 (or pi squared) inches, and dense.
+4. Tristan’s wand is Ebony with Dragon Heartstring, 9.86 (or pi squared) inches, and dense.
 According to Pottermore, ebony wands are well suited to combative magic and Transfiguration.
 They work best for wizards with “the courage to be themselves,” and frequently belong to people who are “non-conformist, highly individual or comfortable with the status of outsider.”
 Ebony wand holders tend to stick to their beliefs, and don’t easily change their minds.
 Dragon heartstring wands are considered the most powerful, and the “easiest to turn to the Dark Arts.”

-End Note 4: "A magic beyond all we do here" is a quote from Philosopher's Stone--Dumbledore was referring to music.
+5. "A magic beyond all we do here" is a quote from Philosopher's Stone—Dumbledore was referring to music.

-Special thanks to Marauderfan for the "reevaulating definition of quaint" line, and to Pixileanin for being the bestest beta.
+A/N: Special thanks to Marauderfan for the "reevaulating definition of quaint" line, and to Pixileanin for being the bestest beta.

 Previous Chapter Next Chapter